SDLTM13130 Example Moved to SDLT13105; Page Archived

 Read the original guidance here:

-SDLT and deposit loan arrangements: where this example has moved
+SDLT on rent: where this archived example has moved

 What this rule is about